efflux/doc-otobo-dev/content/documentation/style-guide.rst

 Screenshots
 -----------

 Don't use the native resolution of your machine.
 Usually it is full HD or bigger, so creating a screenshot with this resolution will became unreadable in some output, because all the images have to be shrink to the width of A4 paper in case of PDF.
-OTRS uses responsive design, so 1025 pixels is the minimum, that OTRS assumes it is a large display.
+OTOBO uses responsive design, so 1025 pixels is the minimum, that OTOBO assumes it is a large display.
 Please use this as width of your screenshots.

 .. seealso::